BindBC/bindbc-sdl/README.md

 If you intend to compile for any of these platforms, please add the corresponding version identifier(s) in your dub recipe's `versions` list, or supply them directly to the compiler.

 > [!NOTE]\
-> If you're building on Wayland and you have X11 support disabled in SDL, please add version identifier `SDL_NoX11`.
+> If you're building on Wayland and you have X11 support disabled in SDL, you can add version identifier `SDL_NoX11`.

 | Platform                       | Version identifier |
 |--------------------------------|--------------------|